AllStarLink/ASL3-Manual/docs/adv-topics/broadcastify.md

 * Edit the file with your favorite editor - e.g., `nano 63001.conf`

 * Within the file, edit `FIFO` to replace "NODE" with your node number.
-Then set the various variable that start with `ICECAST_` to match your feed information from within Broadcastify.
+Then set the various variables that start with `ICECAST_` to match your feed information from within Broadcastify.
 The information is found inside the "Feed Technical Details" screen on Broadcastify.
 Then set the `STREAM_` variables in the "Stream Metadata" section.
 Do not change the items at the end of the file unless you know what you're doing